Back to California

 This bill would include the operation of specified emergency equipment under a class C driver’s license,

-provided the equipment is owned by a law enforcement agency and is operated by a person who has
+provided the equipment is owned by a law enforcement agency and is operated by a person who has completed the emergency equipment training described below.

 Existing law establishes the Commission on Peace Officer Standards and Training to set minimum standards for the recruitment and training of peace officers and to develop training courses and curriculum.

 This bill would require specified peace officers and volunteers registered with specified law enforcement agencies be permitted to operate emergency equipment, as specified.
 The bill would require the training to include both classroom and driver training components, as specified, and a written examination.
-The bill would impose
+The bill would impose certification, experience, and licensure requirements on instructors for the training program, including, among other things, a requirement that an instructor be certified as a qualified training instructor by the State of California, the federal

-The bill would define “emergency equipment” as a motor vehicle operated under a class A or class B license that is used to travel to and from the scene of an emergency situation, to and from a place where the emergency equipment is repaired or positioned, or to transport equipment used in the control of an emergency situation and that is owned, leased, rented by, or under the exclusive control of specified law enforcement agencies.
+used to travel to and from the scene of an emergency situation, to and from a place where the emergency equipment is repaired or positioned, or to transport equipment used in the control of an emergency situation and that is owned, leased, rented by, or under

 Current Bill Text